zchn/kaseapp/kaseapp/README.md

 To get started building your own frame, follow these steps:

-1. Remove the DemoComponents:
+1. Remove the KaseComponents:
-   - Delete `components/DemoComponents.tsx`
+   - Delete `components/KaseComponents.tsx`
    - Remove demo-related imports from `page.tsx`

 2. Start building your Frame: